Alexa, do men talk too much?

-Sireesha is a Solutions Architect at Amazon Web Services (AWS), with Area of Depth is Machine Learning and Artificial Intelligence.
-She provides guidance to AWS customers on their ML/AI workloads.
-While working full-time, Sireesha earned her Ph.D in May 2013 and Post Doctorate in 2015 from University of Colorado, Colorado Springs.
-Her Ph.D thesis is, “Multi-tier Internet Service Management using Statistical Learning Techniques (https://dspace.library.colostate.edu/bitstream/handle/10976/264/CUCS2013100001ETDSPECS.pdf?sequence=1.)”.
-She led the Colorado University team in winning and successfully completing a 2-year research grant from Air Force Research Lab on “Autonomous Job Scheduling in Unmanned Aerial Vehicles”.
-She is an experienced public speaker and has presented research papers at International Conferences: CoSAC: Coordinated Session-Based Admission Control for Multi-Tier Internet Applications (https://www.researchgate.net/publication/221092402_CoSAC_Coordinated_Session-Based_Admission_Control_for_Multi-Tier_Internet_Applications) at IEEE Int’l Conf. on Computer Communications and Networks (ICCCN), 2009; Regression Based Multi-tier Resource Provisioning for Session Slowdown Guarantees (https://www.researchgate.net/publication/220780958_Regression_Based_Multi-tier_Resource_Provisioning_for_Session_Slowdown_Guarantees) at IEEE Int’l Conf. on Performance, Computing and Communications (IPCCC), 2010.
-She also published technical articles : Coordinated session-based admission control with statistical learning for multi-tier internet applications (https://www.researchgate.net/publication/222549520_Coordinated_session-based_admission_control_with_statistical_learning_for_multi-tier_internet_applications) in Journal of Network and Computer Applications (JNCA);Regression-based resource provisioning for session slowdown guarantee in multi-tier Internet servers (https://www.researchgate.net/publication/220379377_Regression-based_resource_provisioning_for_session_slowdown_guarantee_in_multi-tier_Internet_servers) and Multi-tier Service Differentiation: Coordinated Resource Provisioning and Admission Control (https://www.researchgate.net/publication/260042453_Multi-tier_Service_Differentiation_Coordinated_Resource_Provisioning_and_Admission_Control) in Journal of Parallel and Distributed Computing (JPDC)
+Sireesha Muppala is a solutions architect at Amazon Web Services.
+Her area of depth is machine learning and artificial intelligence, and she provides guidance to AWS customers on their ML and AI workloads.
+She led the Colorado University team to win and successfully complete a two-year research grant from the Air Force Research Lab on “Autonomous Job Scheduling in Unmanned Arial Vehicles.”
+She’s an experienced public speaker and has presented research papers at international conferences, such as CoSAC: Coordinated Session-Based Admission Control for Multi-Tier Internet Applications at the IEEE International Conference on Computer Communications and Networks (ICCCN) and Regression Based Multi-Tier Resource Provisioning for Session Slowdown Guarantees at the IEEE International Conference Performance, Computing and Communications (IPCCC).
+She’s published technical articles, such as Coordinated Session-Based Admission Control with Statistical Learning for Multi-Tier Internet Applications in the Journal of Network and Computer Applications (JNCA), Regression-Based Resource Provisioning for Session Slowdown Guarantee in Multi-Tier Internet Servers, and Multi-Tier Service Differentiation: Coordinated Resource Provisioning and Admission Control in the Journal of Parallel and Distributed Computing (JPDC).
+Sireesha earned her PhD and postdoctorate from the University of Colorado, Colorado Springs, while working full time.
+Her PhD thesis is Multi-Tier Internet Service Management Using Statistical Learning Techniques.

 Amazon Web Services

-Shelbee Eigenbrode is a Solutions Architect at Amazon Web Services (AWS).
-Her current areas of depth include DevOps combined with Machine Learning/Artificial Intelligence.
-She has been in technology for 22 years spanning multiple roles and technologies.
-She spent 20+ years at IBM and joined AWS in November of 2018.
-She is a published author, blogger/vlogger evangelizing DevOps practices with a passion for driving rapid innovation and optimization at scale.
-In 2016, she won the DevOps Dozen Blog of the year (https://devops.com/the-2016-devops-dozen-winners-announced/)demonstrating what DevOps Is Not.
-With over 26 patents granted across various technology domains, her passion for continuous innovation combined with a love of all things data has recently turned her focus to the field of Data Science.
-Combining her backgrounds in Data, DevOps and Machine Learning, her current passion is to help customers not only embrace data science but also to ensure all data models have a path to being utilized.
-She also aims to put ML is the hands of developers and customers that are not classically trained data scientists.
+Shelbee Eigenbrode is a solutions architect at Amazon Web Services (AWS).
+Her current areas of depth include DevOps combined with machine learning and artificial intelligence.
+She’s been in technology for 22 years, spanning multiple roles and technologies.
+Previously, she spent 20+ years at IBM.
+She’s a published author, blogger, and vlogger evangelizing DevOps practices with a passion for driving rapid innovation and optimization at scale.
+In 2016, she won the DevOps dozen blog of the year demonstrating what DevOps is not.
+With over 26 patents granted across various technology domains, her passion for continuous innovation combined with a love of all things data recently turned her focus to data science.
+Combining her backgrounds in data, DevOps, and machine learning, her passion is helping customers embrace data science and ensure all data models have a path to use.
+She also aims to put ML in the hands of developers and customers who are not classically trained data scientists.

 Amazon Web Services

-Emily is a Machine Learning Specialist Solutions Architect at Amazon Web Services (AWS).
-She has been leading data science projects for many years, piloting the application of machine learning into such diverse areas as social media violence detection, economic policy evaluation, computer vision, reinforcement learning, IOT, drone, and robotic design.
+Emily Webber is a machine learning specialist solutions architect at Amazon Web Services (AWS).
+She guides customers from project ideation to full deployment, focusing on Amazon SageMaker, where her customers are household names across the world, such as T-Mobile.
+She’s been leading data science projects for many years, piloting the application of machine learning into such diverse areas as social media violence detection, economic policy evaluation, computer vision, reinforcement learning, the IoT, drones, and robotic design.
+Previously, she was a data scientist at the Federal Reserve Bank of Chicago and a solutions architect for an explainable AI startup in Chicago.
 Her master’s degree is from the University of Chicago, where she developed new applications of machine learning for public policy research with the Data Science for Social Good Fellowship.
-She has worked as a data scientist at the Federal Reserve Bank of Chicago, and as a solutions architect for an explainable AI start-up in Chicago.
-At AWS she guides customers from project ideation to full deployment, focusing on Amazon SageMaker.
-Her customers are household names across the world, such as TMobile.

 For conference registration information and customer service